Skip to main content

 How do you get a business loan for a residential or janitorial cleaning service?

 Residential and janitorial cleaning services qualify for working-capital lines ($10K–$100K) for supplies and payroll, vehicle and equipment financing for vans and commercial vacuums, and SBA 7(a) for franchise buildouts or multi-location expansion.
-Your file routes to ONE matched lender — based on NAICS 5617 classification.
+Your file routes to the funding partners best matched to it — based on NAICS 5617 classification.

 How cleaning service cash flow works